 TILLING is a highly valuable reverse genetics tool for gene validation, especially for small grains where transformation-based approaches have serious bottlenecks11.
 Developing a mutagenized population with a high mutation frequency is one of the critical steps in conducting functional genomics studies.
 The most important step in developing a robust TILLING population is to determine the optimal concentration of EMS.
 The 40%–60% survival rate in the M1 has been found to be a good indicator of effectiveness of EMS mutagenesis in wheat and barley4,6,18.
 The surviving plants can provide decent mutation frequencies to help discover mutations in any gene of interest.
 In rice, fertility of the M1 plant is another determinant, in addition to survival of M1 plants, and is reported to vary among different genotypes20.

 Hexaploid bread wheat and tetraploid durum wheat, on account of their polypoidy, have homoeoalleles in each genome for most of the genes, compensating for the loss-of-function of important genes due to mutations.
 This is known as genome buffering.
 Thus, polyploids can tolerate higher levels of EMS doses compared to diploids due to genome buffering21,22.
 However, it is known that tolerance of different diploid species to mutagens varies and may be regulated by diversity in genetic backgrounds.
 For example, Ae. tauschii showed a 55% survival rate at 0.6% EMS, whereas T. monococcum showed a 51% rate with 0.24% EMS; furthermore, any higher concentration in the latter species led to excessive plant death6,7.
 We have previously experienced that even in hexaploids, different cultivars tolerate different mutagen concentrations (data not shown).
 Furthermore, EMS tolerance varies significantly among different rice genotypes20.
 Therefore, it is highly recommended to obtain dosage curves for individual genotype of interest.

-In order to analyze the efficacy of mutagenesis, several types of phenotypic mutants should be visible from the seeding stage to maturity of a TILLING population7,23,24.
+In order to analyze the efficacy of mutagenesis, several types of phenotypic mutants should be visible from the seedling stage to maturity of a TILLING population7,23,24.
 The phenotypic mutants to note include chlorina, albinos, variegated leaves, stunted, broad/narrow leaves, low/high tillering, early/late flowering, partially fertile, and sterile.
 Any deviation from the wild type phenotype represents a potential phenotypic mutant.

 Since G and C are the primary target residues of EMS mutagenesis, there will be bias in the mutation frequencies of genes depending upon the GC content.
 A region with higher GC content will yield a high mutation frequency, whereas a region with low GC content will yield a low mutation frequency.
 To calculate the correct mutation frequency of a TILLING population, it is therefore suggested to obtain an average of two to three genes with varying GC content or normalize the rate of mutation to a 50% GC content13.